Bios

 He was honoured in 2023/24 by a generous grant from the Pollock-Krasner Foundation in the USA and was also awarded a John Feeney Charitable Trust Fellowship from the city of Birmingham.

-He recently returned to the University of Birmingham as artist in residence with the Centre for Systems Modelling and Quantitative Biomedicine working with Professor Clare Anderson investigating the disruption of Circadian Rhythms and its effect on neuronal networks in the brain.
+In 2024 returned to the University of Birmingham as artist in residence with the Centre for Systems Modelling and Quantitative Biomedicine working with Professor Clare Anderson investigating the disruption of Circadian Rhythms and its effect on neuronal networks in the brain.

 PROFESSOR KOSTAS NIKOLOPOULOS